10 Tips for Creating Awesome Interviews for Your Blog

 Prior to conducting the interview, spend at least an hour learning about your interviewee.
 Read their about page.
 Look through their latest blog posts.
 Try to figure out what they’ve been doing lately through Twitter or Facebook.

-Then write a 2-3 sentence introduction that walks the reader/lister/viewer through who the interviewee is, why they’re important, and why the audience should pay attention.
+Then write a 2-3 sentence introduction that walks the reader/listener/viewer through who the interviewee is, why they’re important, and why the audience should pay attention.

-Plus, if you ask the interviewee to introduce themself, they’re going to do so humbly and the audience won’t get a sense of how important that person is.
+Plus, if you ask the interviewee to introduce themselves, they’re going to do so humbly and the audience won’t get a sense of how important that person is.

 Another thing to keep in mind is that you want them to speak as much as possible while you speak as little as possible.

 One way to do this is to parrot.
 Pick out one or two words from something they said and ask that phrase as a question.

 For instance, if they say, “I attribute all of my success to optimizing our sales funnel.”

 Then they’ll say, “Yeah, our sales funnel is…”